officialdanielamani/vanillaJS-Slider/README.md

 # vanillaJS-Slider
 A simple implementation for slider that using vanilla JS for better slider support like vertical slider.
+No need external library, easy to use.

+## To-Do
+- [ ] Versioning
+- [ ] Make mini-slider (this more reduce option for space constrain appliction)
+- [ ] Make advc-slider (more functionality and options)
+- [ ] Testing edge cases
+- [ ] Adding more info, picture and tryme webpage

 ## How to use it